Skip to content

 });

-Live-Query-originated subscriptions will be routed through the same hook — with sub.liveQueryOriginated === true.
+Live-Query-originated subscriptions will be routed through this handler — each carrying sub.liveQueryOriginated === true.

 Good use cases include:

-• enforcing column- or relation-level access rules
+• enforcing column- or relation-level access rules at a coarse-grained level

 js